Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

-Again, if this happens for arbitrarily large $p,N$, combined with \eqref{eq:appwell} we infer $\theta_{b}(\xi_i)>1$ which contradicts $\underline{\xi}\in \mathscr{T}$ as well.
-However, clearly one of the two above cases $j_0 \equiv 0 \bmod n$ or $j_0\not\equiv 0 \bmod n$ must hold for infinitely many $N$ as above.
-Hence the hypothetical assumption $\theta_b(x_i)=\mu>\lambda_i>1$ cannot happen and the proof of the lower bound $n-1$ for the Hausdorff dimension is finished.
+for some integer $p_3$, which finally again contradicts our assumption $\boldsymbol{\xi}\in \mathscr{T}$.
+Hence the hypothetical assumption $\theta_b(x_i)>\lambda_i$ cannot occur, and the proof of the lower bound $n-1$ for the Hausdorff dimension is finished.
 The remaining claims follow easily when taking \eqref{eq:most} and \eqref{eq:vsets} into account, as explained below the formulation of Theorem~\ref{vthm}. \end{proof}

 We remark that for $n=2$ and $\lambda_{0}\neq \lambda_{1}$, the map $\Psi_{2}$ when restricted to $\prod_{i=0}^{n-1} \mathscr{V}_{\lambda_{i},(b)}= \mathscr{V}_{\lambda_{0},(b)}\times \mathscr{V}_{\lambda_{1},(b)}$ is not surjective.
 Indeed, any rational of the form $p/b^{N}$ cannot be in the image of $\Psi_{2}$ because $\theta_{b}(\xi)=\theta_{b}(p/b^{N}-\xi)$ is easily verified.